 Emotional care means being held without needing to talk.
 Sharing silence without awkwardness.
 Feeling warmth without obligation.

 In a city like Tokyo—crowded yet emotionally restrained—this kind of closeness fills a space that conversation, entertainment, or dating does not always reach.
-By separating cuddling from romance and sexuality, it becomes what it naturally is: a gentle, grounding experience that supports emotional balance.
+When cuddling is clearly separated from romance and sexuality, it becomes what it naturally is: a gentle, grounding experience that allows the body to rest and the mind to feel safe.

 What Is Cuddle Therapy?